Dantevg/DvgApps/Leaf/README.md

 1. The `path/to/folder` means the path to the project folder that you want to pack.
 2. The `main relative run path` is an optional argument.
 If specified, leaf will use that **relative (!)** path to run if the newly created file is ran.
 3. The `new file path` is the path where the new `.leaf` file will be created.
 4. The fourth, optional argument, `-log` specifies wether leaf will print a log.
-Leaf will print a log if specified.
+Leaf will print a log if specified (surprise!).

 ### Example
 If, for example, this is typed into the terminal: